lapcat/StopTheMacAppStore/README.md

 [Jeff Johnson](https://lapcatsoftware.com/)

-To support the author, you can [PayPal.Me](https://www.paypal.me/JeffJohnsonWI) or buy the Safari extension StopTheMadness in the [Mac App Store](https://apps.apple.com/app/stopthemadness/id1376402589?mt=12).
+To support the author, you can [PayPal.Me](https://www.paypal.me/JeffJohnsonWI) or buy the Safari extension StopTheMadness Pro in the [App Store](https://apps.apple.com/app/stopthemadness-pro/id6471380298).

 ## Copyright